-- Funding and support: more and more grants require co-funding or letters of support and some partners can offer cash or valuable in-kind contributions to help secure project funding.
+- Funding and in-kind support: more and more grants require co-funding or letters of support and some partners can offer cash or valuable in-kind contributions to help secure project funding

 - Facilities: partners may be able to offer access to cutting-edge equipment, facilities and collaborators.